7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 TomTom is a well-known name in navigation.
 Beyond consumer GPS devices, TomTom now offers a full suite of Maps APIs and SDKs for developers, combining open and proprietary map data through their Orbis Maps initiative.

-- Orbis Maps: A hybrid approach combining open data (OpenStreetMap-based) and proprietary data.
-This gives TomTom both the scale of community-maintained data and the quality control of proprietary sources - a strategy that sets it apart from purely proprietary or purely open platforms.
+Orbis Maps: A hybrid approach combining OpenStreetMap data with proprietary sources - offering global coverage with quality guarantees in key markets.
+This sets TomTom apart from purely proprietary or purely open platforms.

 Considerations